MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRestrictedSearchMode.md

 Set-SPOTenantRestrictedSearchMode -Mode Disabled
 ```

-This example disables the Restricted Tenant Search mode for the tenant.
+This example disables the restricted search mode for the tenant.

 ## PARAMETERS

 ### -Mode

-Sets the mode for the Restricted Tenant Search.
+The restricted search mode to set for the tenant.

 ```yaml
 Type: String